-Because it is a formula often recommended to treat the pattern 'Stagnation of Cold in the Liver Channel' of which testicular pain is a symptom.
+Because it is a formula often recommended to treat the pattern '/tcm-education-center/patterns/stagnation-of-cold-in-the-liver-channel' of which testicular pain is a symptom.

 Because it is both specifically indicated to treat testicular pain and also because it is an ingredient in herbal formulas known to treat testicular pain as a symptom (such as Nuan Gan Jian for instance).

 Its main actions are: Expels Cold and relieves pain.
 Regulates Qi of the Stomach.